satyu-a/Detection-Lab/README.md

 - Network analysis tools (such as Wireshark) for capturing and examining network traffic.
 - Telemetry generation tools to create realistic network traffic and attack scenarios.

+## Host system specifications
+- 4 Core Intel i5 8th gen, 16GB ram, 2TB SSD
+- Windows 10 64bit
+- All softwares and tools used are 64bit versions so you need to check your windows version before the installation.
+Other than 64bit is the 32bit version.
+- To find out your architecture type go to **"Settings > System > About"**, there under **"Device Specification"** you will see your **"System type"**.

 ## Process

 1. Designing an architecture of the detection lab for referencing and ease of organisation,